 All that turbocharged air can do unbecoming things to your face, or make funny photos, depending on how you look at it.
 Mike found it difficult to get into the wind zone but as this woman shows you can get some serious wind power beneath you.

 Pedal power is what’s needed for the Shweeb, an invention chosen by Google for a one million dollar investment as an innovative public transport option.
 Rotorua is the only place in the world where you can lie back and pedal a plastic pod around a 200 metre track, or should that be go Shweebing?

 The handle bars don’t function as steering isn’t required and the only brake is operated by the staff to stop you at the station.
 Our late arrival meant we didn’t have time to race each other, but it’s going to happen, winning $1000 by breaking the current record isn’t though.

-Last but by no means least, the staff at Agroventures deserve a special mention.
+Last but by no means least, the staff deserve a special mention.
 We found them to be really friendly and they do all they can to help visitors get the most out of their activities.
 It’s a cherry on the top when you remember not only a fun experience but also the guides who helped you make it happen.